From Next-Token to Mathematics: The Learning Dynamics of Mathematical Reasoning in Language Models: Related Work

 \section{Related Work}

-Our work closely relates to (i) current benchmarks of mathematical reasoning in LLMs, (ii) benchmarks constructed using LLMs, and (iii) behavioral testing and applications in NLP.
+Our work closely relates to (i) current benchmarks of mathematical reasoning in LLMs, (ii) benchmarks constructed using LLMs, (iii) behavioral testing and applications in NLP, and finally (iv) open-weight LLMs that provide training checkpoints.

-\paragraph{Benchmarks of mathematical reasoning} MATH \cite{hendrycks2021measuring} and GSM8K \cite{cobbe2021training} have been two leading benchmarks for the evaluation of mathematical reasoning in LLMs.
-Both datasets consist entirely of human-authored problems --- a process that is expensive to reproduce, and as a result, neither benchmarks were updated since their initial releases.
-Given that LLMs are trained on Web data, it is unclear whether they might have been trained on the test problems of these benchmarks \cite{bubeck2023sparks} -- either directly or from other sources (e.g., all problems in MATH come from past public competitions).
-In fact, GSM1K \cite{zhang2024careful}, a new dataset that independently attempted to reproduce the data distribution of GSM8K, has found reduced performance on several models, suggesting test set contamination.
+\paragraph{Benchmarks of mathematical reasoning} MATH \citep{hendrycks2021measuring} and GSM8K \citep{cobbe2021training} have been two leading benchmarks for the evaluation of mathematical reasoning in LLMs.
+Both datasets consist entirely of human-authored problems --- a process that is expensive to reproduce --- and as a result, neither benchmarks were updated since their initial releases.
+Given that LLMs are trained on Web data, it is unclear whether they might have been trained on the test problems of these benchmarks \citep{bubeck2023sparks} -- either directly or from other sources (e.g., all problems in MATH come from past public competitions).
+In fact, GSM1K \citep{zhang2024careful}, a new dataset that independently attempted to reproduce the data distribution of GSM8K, has found reduced performance on several models, suggesting the possibility of test set contamination.
+Moreover, these datasets evaluate a very wide range of abilities, without distinction.
+The GHOSTS dataset provided the first fine-grained evaluation of undergraduate-level mathematical skills in LLMs \citep{frieder2023mathematical}; but given that the reasoning evaluation was performed manually by expert annotators, this unfortunately does not scale to evaluating a large number of training checkpoints.
+In contrast, the evaluation in MathCAMPS is both fine-grained and fully automated, albeit at the grade school level.